cdjc/theoreST/doctrines/satans_strategy.rst

       #.
 He accuses believers of sin both to God and to the believer (using guilt) (`Revelation 12:9-10, Job 1:6-11`).

       #.
-He takes our focus off Christ by getting eyes on self (1Corinthians 1:10-11), on people (1Corinthians 1:12), on things (`Hebrews 13:5-6`).
+He takes our focus off Christ by getting eyes on self (`1 Corinthians 1:10-11`), on people (`1 Corinthians 1:12`), on things (`Hebrews 13:5-6`).

       #.
-When we don't allow the Holy Spirit to control our lives, we open ourselves up to Satanic attack (1Corinthians 7:5, `2 Corinthians 2:11, 1`Timothy 5:14-15).
+When we don't allow the Holy Spirit to control our lives, we open ourselves up to Satanic attack (`1 Corinthians 7:5, 2 Corinthians 2:11, 1 Timothy 5:14-15`).

       #.
-The Lord will allow Satan to attack a believer as discipline for unconfessed sin (1Timothy 1:20 cf. 2Corinthians 12:7).
+The Lord will allow Satan to attack a believer as discipline for unconfessed sin (`1 Timothy 1:20` cf. `2 Corinthians 12:7`).

       #.
 Satan cannot indwell or possess a believer, only beguile them (`Galatians 3:1`).